Nick-Barua/AFODS-Sensor-Fusion-Code/README.md

 This repository contains the complete implementation scripts, configuration files, and core logic for the **Advanced Falling Object Detection System (AFODS)**, supporting the peer-reviewed manuscript:

 > **Advanced Multi-Modal Sensor Fusion System for Detecting Falling Humans: Quantitative Evaluation for Enhanced Vehicle Safety**
 > *Vehicles*, MDPI, 2025, 7(4), 149 · DOI: [10.3390/vehicles7040149](https://doi.org/10.3390/vehicles7040149)

 The codebase enables full replication of the methodology, benchmarks, and results presented in the paper.
+Validated across **320 controlled trials**, AFODS achieved **98.2% TPR at night (0 lux)** — a condition where the baseline visible-spectrum system collapsed to 21.4%.

 ---